w3c/wai-website/pages/about/groups/ariawg.md

 For details of the current work, see the [ARIA Working Group wiki](https://www.github.com/w3c/aria/wiki/).

-Are we keeping the following 'Roadmap', Deliverables and Status' (out of date?), and 'Work flow' child pages?
-Should we move any of that information to this section or just continue to link to it?
-Should we turn the list items below into headings with a brief description (as we did for WCAG current work on the AG WG page)?

 The Working Group has established a [road map](roadmap) for upcoming work.
 This road map is executed via [publications and status](deliverables), which include: